Python vs. Scala: a comparison of the basic commands (Part I)

 The first difference is the convention used when coding is these two languages: this will not throw an error or anything like that if you don’t follow it, but it’s just a non-written rule that coders follow.

 When defining a new variable, function or whatever, we always pick a name that makes sense to us, that most likely will be composed by two or more words.
-If this is the case, in Python we will use snake_case, while in ScalacamelCase: the difference is immediately noticeable.
-In snake case, all words all lower-case and we use _ to separate them, in camel case there is no separation, and all words are capitalized except for the first one.
+If this is the case, in Python we will use snake_case

 Another striking difference is how we define the variables in the two languages.
-In Python we just make up a name and assign it to the value we need it to be, while in Scala, we need to specify whether we are defining a variable or a value, and we do this by placing var or val respectively, before the name (notice that this is valid whether we are assigning numerical values or strings).
+In Python we just make up a name and assign it to the value we need it to be, while in Scala, we need to specify whether we are defining a variable or a value, and we do this by placing var

 Initializing values and variables in Scala.

-The difference between var and val is simple: variables can be modified, while values cannot.
-In the example represented in the image, I instantiated avar string and then changed it: all good.
-Then, I assigned the same string to a val and tried to change it again: not doable.
+is simple: variables can be modified, while values cannot.
+In the example represented in the image, I instantiated avar

 In Python there is no need to specify: if you want to change something you previously assigned, it’s up to you.
-In Python’s case I would just dostring = 'my_string'.
+In Python’s case I would just dostring = 'my_string'

 Another general difference regards commenting.
-In Python there is only one way to do it, whether it’s a single or multi-line, and that is putting a # before the comment, on each line:
+In Python there is only one way to do it, whether it’s a single or multi-line, and that is putting a #

 # this is a commented line in Python

-Scala offers a couple of ways to comment, and these are either putting // on each line, or wrap the comment between /* and */:
+Scala offers a couple of ways to comment, and these are either putting //

 // this is a commented line in Scala